kekszharcos/jokiswebfejl-2024/README.md

 ## Developer note

-It might be problematic under incognito anyway, you have to rate it under a normal browser environment so please do so.
 The functions may not be fully user-friendly but it has everything to serve its purpose.